Students completing the SACE/NTCET may be eligible to count learning experiences other than SACE/NTCET subjects towards their qualification.

 Recognised Studies must involve the study of an academic discipline to at least the same depth and breadth expected in a SACE Stage 2 subject.

-- Individual instances of study suitable for the purpose must count for at least 10 credits towards the SACE/NTCET where the subject is to be used in lieu of a 10 credit SACE Stage 2 subject.
+Individual instances of study suitable for Recognised Studies must count for at least 10 credits towards the SACE/NTCET where the subject is to be used in lieu of a 10 credit SACE Stage 2 subject.

-- Individual instances of study suitable for the purpose must count for at least 20 credits towards the SACE/NTCET where the subject is to be used in lieu of a 20 credit SACE Stage 2 subject (for either its full score or half its score).
+Individual instances of study suitable for Recognised Studies must count for at least 20 credits towards the SACE/NTCET where the subject is to be used in lieu of a 20 credit SACE Stage 2 subject (for either its full score or half its score).

-- Studies counting for less than 10 credits cannot be summed to achieve these 10 or 20 credit thresholds.
+Studies counting for less than 10 credits will not be counted, nor summed to achieve these 10 or 20 credit thresholds.

 Number of instances of study considered